Tigers’ Alexander beats O’s for 1st big-league win

-Tyler Alexander recorded his first major league victory, Jordy Mercer hit a two-run homer and the host Detroit Tigers defeated the Baltimore Orioles 5-2 on Monday.
+Tyler Alexander recorded his first major league victory, Jordy Mercer hit a two-run home run and the host Detroit Tigers defeated the Baltimore Orioles 5-2 on Monday.

-Alexander (1-3) limited the Orioles to one run on four hits and didn’t issue a walk in six innings.
+Alexander (1-3) limited the Orioles to one run on four hits and didn’t issue a walk while striking out three in six innings.
 Joe Jimenez struck out Trey Mancini with the bases loaded in the ninth for his seventh save.

 Victor Reyes had a double and a triple, scored a run and knocked in two more for Detroit.
 Dawel Lugo scored a run and had an RBI.